lammps/lammps/doc/src/Build_package.rst

          make no-rigid
          make yes-intel

-      All standard and user packages are included the same way.
+      All packages are included the same way.
 See the shortcut section below for how to install many packages at once with make.

       .. note::